What makes HR influencers worth following?

 We recently wrote about the various types of company cultures that exist in the world of work.

 Stacey Ashley knows a thing or two about company culture.
-More importantly, she understands what makes for “good “ company culture – one that’ll lead to happier and more productive employees.
+More importantly, she understands what makes for a “good “ company culture – one that’ll lead to happier and more productive employees.

 She might be a bit too generous with her hashtags.
 But the blogs she shares are pure gold.
 Recent highlights include making empathy central to your company culture, and how being a leader means being human.